 Open a new tab in your browser and visit https://wordpress.org.
 Click Download WordPress at the top of the page.

-Log in to your server through Cyberduck (or your preferred SFTP client) with the username serverpilot and the password you created when you connected your server to ServerPilot.
+Log in to your server through Cyberduck (or your preferred SFTP client) with the system user the app belongs to.
 (If you followed our tutorials on uploading files and configuring Cyberduck, then your server may already be displayed under Cyberduck's History tab, and you can double-click it.)

 Follow this path to your app directory, where APPNAME is the name of your app (we use wordpress in this tutorial):